pierrejay/EZModbus/docs/30-how-to-guides/301-modbus-server-slave.md

 ### Multi-interface setup

-Since `v1.1.6` servers can accept multiple interfaces simultaneously, allowing a single server instance to handle requests comming several Modbus interfaces of any type (TCP/RTU).
+Since `v1.1.6` servers can accept multiple interfaces simultaneously, allowing a single server instance to handle requests coming from several Modbus interfaces of any type (TCP/RTU).

 This approach is particularly useful for applications that need both low-level RS485/RTU access by legacy equipment and high-level TCP connectivity for remote monitoring or configuration tools.
 All interfaces share the same Word store (register map), ensuring data consistency regardless of the access method.